 A young boatbuilder’s life is turned upside down when his home is raided by Vikings.
 A Norman noblewoman marries for love but finds the customs of her husband’s homeland to be shockingly different.
 And a monk dreams of transforming his humble abbey into a center of learning that will be admired throughout Europe.

 This 2020 novel by Ken Follett can be read as a standalone, but as with his other novels, you might enjoy knowing the details from the other books in the series beforehand.

 Homecoming by Kate Morton

 Struggling to make ends meet, Jess is a journalist in London searching for a good story.
-When she rushes to Australia after her beloved grandmother is rushed to hospital, Jess discovers a long-buried crime that would make the perfect story – until she realises that her own family is connected.
+When she rushes to Australia after her beloved grandmother is rushed to hospital, Jess discovers a long-buried secret that would make the perfect story – until she realises that her own family is connected.

 The Invisible Life of Addie LaRue by V.E.
 Schwab

 Read The Invisible Life of Addie LaRue for… a captivating story about one woman’s journey through time, and her search for a place she can truly connect with others.